Want to warn visitors when they are leaving your site?

 Before we show you how to add a leaving notice popup to your WordPress website, let’s take a quick look at how such popups work.

 A website leaving notice popup consists of a warning along with two buttons.
-The warning lets visitors know that they are leaving the site and the two buttons offer the choice to either leave or stay back on the site.
+The warning lets visitors know they are leaving the site, and the two buttons offer the choice to leave or stay back on the site.

 Like any other popup, the leaving notice popup too has a trigger or cue for when to appear.
-These popups appear as soon as a visitor clicks on an external link found anywhere on the site.
+These popups appear when a visitor clicks on an external link found anywhere on the site.

 Here’s a leaving notice popup that appears when someone clicks on an external link on our demo site: